We offer stress testing to help financial institutions better understand balance sheet risk and more effectively deploy capital.

 Why Choose Us

 Our focus is on community financial institutions and our macroeconomic stress test inputs are based on the variables most closely related to their performance.
-We have analyzed and back tested all of the DFAST Supervisory Scenario inputs against our multi-billion dollar, multi-year, multi-organization database and have found that changes in the unemployment rate and housing prices have the most predictive power for community financial institutions.
+We have analyzed and back tested all the DFAST Supervisory Scenario inputs against our multi-billion-dollar, multi-year, multi-organization database and have found that changes in the unemployment rate and housing prices have the most predictive power for community financial institutions.

 We utilize discounted cash flow models which we run at a granular level under multiple macroeconomic forecasts.
 The results can be used to determine the real return of loans under different economic conditions, resulting in more effective loan pricing and profitability.
 In addition, by iteratively modeling changes in portfolio mix and macroeconomic conditions, we can help clients set rational, quantitative concentration limits and sub-limits.